basblsolver/BASBLib/README.md

 # A Library of Nonconvex Bilevel Test Problems

 While the literature on the application of bilevel programming problems is extensive and diverse, there have been limited efforts in establishing a systematic test library for the evaluation of the bilevel algorithms and their implementations.
-Thus, the goal of this section is to present an actively growing collection of bilevel test problems gathered from the various sources devoted to the bilevel programming.
+Thus, the goal of this library is to present an actively growing collection of bilevel test problems gathered from the various sources devoted to the bilevel programming.

 ## Classification of the BPP problems